Upgrading from 5.x to 6.x

 Elasticsearch and Search Guard support running your cluster in mixed mode, means with 5.6.x and 6.x nodes.
 This makes it possible to upgrade via rolling restart.

 Running a cluster in mixed mode should only be done while upgrading from 5 to 6.
-It’s not supposed to be a permanent situation and you should aim to minimize the
+It’s not supposed to be a permanent situation and you should aim to minimize the duration where a mixed cluster exists.

 While running in mixed mode, the following limitations apply: